Frenzal Rhomb: 2005–2009: Jay and the Doctor and Forever Malcolm Young

 Frenzal Rhomb's Whalley and McDougall worked as Jay and the Doctor on Triple J's breakfast show from January 2005 through to November 2007.
 Prior to their employment at Triple J, the group's music had been banned after they had earlier criticised the station on air for playing the "same 40 songs".
 In 2004, they were asked to perform occasional late night shifts and request segments, which developed into the breakfast show slot.
 Their format includes banter where they provide "quips, one-liners, slagging off each other, other bands, other breakfast announcers, listeners, Triple J, Australian Idol and St Ives.
 It's verbal ping pong but more discursive."

-The band released Forever Malcolm Young in October 2006 – the title is a conflated reference to the 2005 song "Forever Young" by Youth Group and the name of AC/DC's guitarist, Malcolm Young – which peaked in the top 40.
+The band released Forever Malcolm Young in October 2006 – the title is a conflated reference to the 1984 Alphaville song "Forever Young" and the name of AC/DC's guitarist, Malcolm Young – which peaked in the top 40.
 It provided a minor radio hit with the title track.
 Some controversy was expressed over the profanity in the title and lyrics of "Johnny Ramone was in a Fucking Good Band, but He Was a Cunt" (see Johnny Ramone, Ramones).
 Whalley's attitude to profanity and obscenity is "I often get amazed how offended people get by language, especially in Australia when its nothing you wouldn't hear in your local office or schoolyard.
 But we do make a point of shaking things up".
 Australian rock music journalist Ed Nimmervoll described them "[their] history is littered with legendary stories, perhaps true, perhaps exaggerations, but stories which fuel and match their song and album titles.
 Their songs are often profane, likely to poke fun at someone including themselves, hint at a social conscience, and inside all the tough talk and body jokes be hopelessly romantic."

 National touring followed the album's release, along with the announcement that from November 2007 Whalley would be leaving both Frenzal Rhomb and his job at Triple J to go on a world trip with his girlfriend.
 Some later copies of Forever Malcolm Young contained a bonus DVD covering the band's tours from 2002 up until 2005.
 It is titled Sucking All Over the World.
 Gordy Forman plays in the Melbourne hardcore band Mindsnare.
 McDougall continued as The Doctor at Triple J, initially with Robbie Buck and Marieke Hardy; and, from January 2010, he has hosted the afternoon show Drive with The Doctor.
 By April 2009, Frenzal Rhomb were performing The Boys Are Back in Town tour with 1990s punk group Nancy Vandal as their support act.